MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Update-CsOrganizationalAutoAttendant.md

 # Update-CsOrganizationalAutoAttendant

 ## SYNOPSIS
-Use Update-CsOrganizationalAutoAttendant cmdlet to force an update of resources associated with an Organizational Auto Attendant (OAA) provisioning.
+Use Update-CsOrganizationalAutoAttendant cmdlet to force an update of resources associated with an Auto Attendant (AA) provisioning.

 ## SYNTAX